...

 All that said, not once did we feel unsafe, or was anyone aggressive.
 We walked for hours into the late hours of the night without a map and without fear of making a wrong turn.
 People were always kind, friendly, and welcoming.
 The young people partying were well-behaved, and we rarely saw anyone outwardly drunk.
 There was organized chaos if you will.
 If, at first, Prague is off-putting, don’t let it deter you; keep an open heart, and the magic of Prague will surely capture you.

-Learning the history
+Learning the History

 Learning about Prague’s and the Czech Republic’s turbulent and often violent history was eye-opening.
 This country has been through a lot of pain, especially in the last century.
 The country was initially occupied by the Nazis and suffered great horrors during the occupation.
 Hope briefly returned when they were “saved” by the Russians, only to fall under Communist rule for over four decades.
 Finally, a free democracy rose after the fall of the Soviet Union in 1989.
 The nation is finally coming into the light and thriving.
 The wounds, though, are raw, and what they endured is frequently brought up in conversations.
 We saw resilient, determined, and confident Czechs cherishing what they have and moving forward with strength and hope.